Last Updated on November 19, 2022 by Paul Guzman

 Growing Fig Trees

 One thing you may want to watch for is the Alternaria rot fungus.
-Usually occurs where is lots of rainfall or the landscape is consistently wet.
-Green specks and yellow lesions on the fruit is a sure sign of this fungus.
+Usually occurs where there is lots of rainfall or the landscape is consistently wet.
+Green specks and yellow lesions on the fruit is a sure signs of this fungus.
 Spider mites will also attack this fruit tree spraying with a good spider mite insecticide will work.
 Go organic and use neem oil to kill these pests.
-Learn more at insects and diseases on plants.
+Learn more about insects and diseases on plants.

 Learn more about Fruiting figs right here.
 What you need to know about Figs.